TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 =========

-For every patch that is uploaded to the Gerrit review server, a number of tests are run automatically using Bamboo.
+For every patch that is uploaded to the Gerrit review server, a number of tests are run automatically using GitLab CI.

 .. hint::
-   For more in-depth information about how TYPO3 runs the automatic tests with Bamboo see the series "Testing TYPO3's Core" on the TYPO3 Blog.
+   For more in-depth information about how TYPO3 runs the automatic tests with GitLab CI see the series "Testing TYPO3's Core" on the TYPO3 Blog.
 You can find the links in this article:
    `Serious software testing: TYPO3 runs its 20,000th build!